turtl/www/views/pages/security.md

 short, predictable, easy to guess, etc then your data is *not safe*.
 Choose a good password.
 Turtl has no restrictions on username/password length, we suggest you take advantage of this.
+- __When you invite someone to a board over email.__ Turtl has a feature that allows you to invite someone to share one of your boards via email.
+Before sending, you are able to set a shared secret for the invite, which makes the invite useless unless the invitee enters the secret when they accept the invite (this secret must be communicated to the invitee separately).
+Without setting this secret, anybody who intercepts the invite email *will gain full access to the board and its data*.
+If you want to share something but need it to be secure, set the secret and communicate it (via phone, text message, etc) to the person you're inviting.
+Please note that the shared-secret method is not as secure as RSA encryption (RSA is used when inviting an *existing* user to a board), but it's a lot better than not having one if you care about security.
 - __When someone you shared data with is compromised.__ If you share notes, boards, or any other data with other Turtl users, you are giving them the ability to decrypt those pieces of your data.
 It's possible that the person you